Kerala Ayurveda Packages

 Top Tour Destinations

 Kerala, otherwise famously known as god's own country.
 It's truly blessed with its unique features, the diverse and multicultural and ethnic heritage blended with historic presence and geographical features make Kerala stand apart from other destinations in India and the world too.
-Lying in the southern part of India facing the Arabian Sea in the west and the Western Ghats in the east attracts many tourists from across the world too.
+Know about the major places to visit in Kerala.